-Key points to determine soloing avenues, (explained in depth in coming lessons):
+Key Points To Determine Soloing Avenues, (explained in depth in coming lessons):

 - 1. Determine the key signature most of the time you will be soloing in minor key or major key.
 Knowing the key is the first step.
 Even when you are just noodleing around on the guitar, always know what key you are playing in. - 2.
 Analyze the chord progression it's the chords that will give you the complete roadmap to what you can utilize for soloing and improvisation.
 Analyzing the chords is critical to get the full lead guitar picture.
-Knowing what key you are in is only part of it, analyzing the chords gives you the full picture.
+Knowing what key you are in is only part of it, analyzing the chords gives you the full lead guitar picture.

-To get your playing to the next level eventually you will want to play in the modes.
+To get your playing to the next level along with fully exploring the pentatonics, you will want to explore playing in the modes.
 Later in these materials we will discuss the modes of the Major Scale.
 These modes are all those Greek names you have probably heard of like Aeolian, Dorian, Phrygian, Lydian, Mixolydian, etc. Don't let modal playing intimidate you at all.
 Just think of the modes as just being variations of the major scale.
-All you will be doing is starting and emphasizing a note in the major scale other than the root note.
+All you will be doing is starting and emphasizing a note in the major scale other than the root note, (much more to come on that).

-Remember the points I list throughout these materials are really just guidelines to get you started off.
+Remember the points I list throughout these materials are guidelines to get you started off.
 They are not necessarily rules forged in stone.
 Often in jams you have to use your discretion.
-You want to learn the rules so to speak so then you can go ahead and break them.
+You want to learn the rules so then you can go ahead and break them.
 Creativity is key and listening and learning how certain notes, scales, or arpeggios work over certain chords or progressions will get you to your guitar goals.
-Learn the rules, use your ear, practice trial and error, find what sounds best to your ears, and keep honing your skills.
-Try new things and sometimes a "happy accident" can take you down a new unexplored lead guitar avenue.
+Learn the rules, use your ear, practice trial and error, find what sounds best to your ears, and keep honing your skills and refining your art.